Iowa Junior Duck Stamp Contest winners on display

 Entries for the 2020 contest will be accepted anytime, but must be postmarked by March 15.
 Mail entries to the DeSoto National Wildlife Refuge, Attn: Junior Duck, 1434 316th Lane, Missouri Valley, IA 51555.

-For more information about the contest, contact Alyssa Lu at DeSoto National Wildlife Refuge at 402-676-3652.
+For more information about the contest, contact Alyssa Lu at DeSoto National Wildlife Refuge at 402-676-3652 or alyssa_lu@fws.gov, or go to the website www.fws.gov/duckstamps.

 (0) comments